markbarlow/180bpm/_drafts/2017-tbc-tale-of-two-marathons.md

 Input output, effort reward, reap what you sow

-Other metaphor for this, visual?
-Filling the tank

 Second marathon:
 build up, 10 days leading in no run apart from a 15 mins the day before